Brooklyn Immersionists: Neighborhood discourse

-Performance groups like the Pedestrian Project, Hit and Run Theater, the Hungry March Band and Alien Action activated the desolate streets in between warehouse enterprises and have spoken of their own philosophies of environmental sensitivity.
+Performance groups like the Pedestrian Project, Hit and Run Theater, the Hungry March Band and Alien Action have spoken of their own environmental philosophies.
 In an essay she wrote for Fineberg's exhibit at the Krannert Art Museum, Yvette Helin defined her Pedestrian Project in Williamsburg as "improvisational interaction with the given environment".
 She also spoke of reaching out to both physical and mental public spaces in an effort to "pull people into a collective consciousness" and to encourage them to "reconstruct the place we are in".

-Helin maintained that involving the public was intended to be transformative:"Onlookers can interject their own experiences in the performances, making the project accessible and transcending the hierarchies of education and class."
-Individual acts such as Artemis, Medea de Vyse, Miss Kitty and Gene Pool criss-crossed both between and within events, sometimes even appearing in character at local community meetings and protest marches.
+Helin said that involving the public was intended to be transformative:"Onlookers can interject their own experiences in the performances, making the project accessible and transcending the hierarchies of education and class."

+Individual acts such as Artemis, Medea de Vyse, Miss Kitty and Gene Pool participated in events, such as local community meetings and protest marches.
 To help attract the wider community to protests against the city's incinerator proposal, Pool often wore a suit of recycled cans while riding a unicycle.
 In 1993 the transmedia artist spoke of "working across ego boundaries" at the all night community event Organism.
 In 1996 Pool convinced the Crest Hardware store in Williamsburg to allow dozens of artists to immerse their works among the merchandise and to offer it for sale.
-The project was repeated every other year for a decade, becoming a popular community event for artists and neighbors alike.
+The project was repeated every other year for a decade.

-While a variety of synonyms for the social-ecological aesthetic were explored in the 1990s, it wasn't until 2011 that a consensus emerged among several dozen members of the creative community to settle on the umbrella term Immersionism.
-By that time, corporate welfare had accelerated the cost of living in Williamsburg and driven out many members of the Williamsburg avant-garde.
+While a variety of synonyms for the social-ecological aesthetic were used in the 1990s, including “to immerse” in 1988 and “immersion” in 1992, the umbrella term "Immersionism" started to be used in 2011.
+By that time, city-sponsored corporate development and the higher costs of living in Williamsburg that followed, had driven out many members of the Williamsburg avant-garde.
 The community that once lived near the Williamsburg Bridge had to reconvene in an online discussion on social media.
-Initiated by Dennis Del Zotto in a Facebook group, the discussion included members of some of the most active Immersionist groups of the 1990s: Waterfront Week, Worm Magazine, Minor Injury, Epoché, Nerve Circle, The Lizard's Tail, The Green Room, Lalalandia, Ongolia, Fake Shop, Floating Point Unit and Ovni.
+Initiated by Dennis Del Zotto in a Facebook group, the discussion included members of some of the most active Immersionist collectives of the 1990s: Waterfront Week, Worm Magazine, Minor Injury, Epoché, Nerve Circle, The Lizard's Tail, The Green Room, Lalalandia, Ongolia, Fake Shop, Floating Point Unit and Ovni.